 Acupuncture and acupressure can help some people feel less short of breath.
 Your nurse can refer you to our Integrative Medicine Service for these treatments.

-The breathing exercises in this resource can help you relax.
-But, you may want to learn other ways to help you manage your anxiety.
-Speak with your doctor about any anxiety you’re having.
+Breathing exercises can help you relax.
+But you may want to learn other ways to help you manage your anxiety.
+Speak with your healthcare provider about any anxiety you’re having.
 They may be able to prescribe anti-anxiety medications, such as alprazolam (Xanax®) or lorazepam (Ativan®), to help.

 Call Your Healthcare Provider If You Have:

 - Shortness of breath that isn’t relieved by: